psaikido/hugle.uk/pages/prose/Thesium/140-self.md

 experiences to come up with intentions and schemes and set into motion outgoing pulses of information.
 These pulses were instructions and they travelled much as they had arrived.
-He saw this huge network spreading throughout the baby and was awestruck by its complexity as it stretched out its hand, moving more rapidly now, and took hold of the ball.
+He saw this huge network spreading throughout the baby and was awestruck by its complexity as the baby stretched out its hand, moving more rapidly now, and took hold of the ball.
 It lifted it to its mouth and put its tongue against the red surface.
 The waves of incoming and outgoing messages started all over again, in fact as time sped up, he saw that waves of incoming